papadanku/RealityDocs/docs/source/community/debugging.rst

 The BF2/PR debugger is extremely helpful in tracking down bugs that don't give error messages, but it does require a bit of knowledge on how to read the log messages.

-#.
-Download `debugger files <https://files.realitymod.com/resources/Debugger_files.zip>`_ and `menu files <https://drive.google.com/file/d/1ZWQdh90h0eTIO9okBuOxm7SRyMxavCNS/view?usp=sharing>`_ modified to work with the debugger (they are quite outdated compared to the release version but it doesn't really matter).
+#. :download:`Debugger files <https://files.realitymod.com/resources/Debugger_files.zip>` and `menu files <https://drive.google.com/file/d/1ZWQdh90h0eTIO9okBuOxm7SRyMxavCNS/view?usp=sharing>`_ modified to work with the debugger (they are quite outdated compared to the release version but it doesn't really matter).
 #.
 Extract Debugger files into your root Project Reality folder (i.e. ``C:\Program Files (x86)\Project Reality\Project Reality BF2\``) and modified menu files into mods/pr_edit/content.
 Do it AFTER you have completed step 4 from the editor setup tutorial.
 #.
 Run the normal PR launcher.
 Right-click on **PLAY**, and click **Launch Debugger**
 #.
 Next you'll need to make a profile that will function properly in the debugger.
 Go to **Manage Profiles** and create a new offline profile.